This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of healthy mashed potatoes in a bowl.

 • Skinny mashed potatoes.
-This recipe uses Greek yogurt or light sour cream and skim-milk to give the mash a creamy texture without heaping on the calories.
+I used Greek yogurt or light sour cream and skim milk to give the mash a creamy texture without heaping on the calories.

 • Garlic mashed potatoes.
 And not just garlic!
 The mash is also seasoned with onion powder, salt, pepper, and herbs.